seongjoojung/seongjoojung.github.io-source/src/posts/understanding-thin-film-capacitors.md

 P = \epsilon_0 \chi \mathcal{E} + P_S
 $$

 Where \\(\epsilon_0 \\) is the vacuum permittivity and \\(\chi \\) is the electric susceptibility (dielectric constant - 1).
 Note that polarization switching of ferroelectrics is not implemented using this equation.
-You can assume that if polarization deviates much from spontaneous polarization, non-trivial effects such as polarzation switching or the slab losing ferroelectricity will occur.
+You can assume that if polarization deviates much from spontaneous polarization, non-linear effects such as polarzation switching or the slab losing ferroelectricity will occur.

 <play-ground>
   <divs>